ihmeuw/vivarium_cluster_tools/docs/source/branch.rst

 .. note::
     Random seeds are a convenient way to scale up a simulation's population in parallel.
 For example, running a simulation with one million simulants and a single random seed is equivalent to running the same simulation with ten thousand people and 100 random seeds.
-However, because simulations specified with different seeds will be run in parallel (link psimulate), this is often prefereable. conceptually the same as
+However, because simulations specified with different seeds will be run in parallel (link psimulate), this is often preferable. conceptually the same as

 An example of specifying ``random_seed_count`` is below.